Empowering Human Potential of Adults and Children

 Supports the Well-Being of the Adult Caregivers

 The mental health and well-being of children are intricately linked to the well-being of their adult caregivers.
-Teachers and parents also can be affected by significant stress, trauma, and adversity while still carrying on in their role as caretaker to others.
-ECMHC also creates a space and opportunity for the teaching teams and parents to gain support for their own personal mental health, self-care and receive assistance with the stressors and difficulties associated with the ongoing caregiving and teaching of young children especially those showing emotional, behavioral and developmental difficulties, or other individual differences.
+Teachers and parents can be affected by significant stress, trauma, and adversity while still carrying on in their role as caretaker to others.
+ECMHC creates a space and opportunity for the teaching teams and parents to gain support for their own personal mental health, self-care and receive assistance with the stressors and difficulties associated with the ongoing caregiving and teaching of young children especially those showing emotional, behavioral and developmental difficulties, or other individual differences.
 Through this support, they are better able to maintain their own well-being and provide the highest quality of care.